 In such a context, Macron’s vague human rights statements in Egypt sound like a scornful joke, as Sissi himself has said, commenting on Macron’s claims that the country’s economic development was more important than the respect for public freedoms and human rights.

 Why would he be deprived of it?
 Macron did not hide that one of the objectives of his visit was the development of economic partnerships with Egypt, with the signing of thirty agreements and commercial contracts in the short term, for an amount totalling nearly one billion euros and, in the medium term, the sale of 12 additional Rafale jet fighters to Sissi, who has already bought 24.

 In such conditions, it is difficult not to be amused when Macron demands that Nicolás Maduro holds elections in Venezuela while, at the same time, he struts with his strategic partner Sissi.

 Being the President of the rich also means, we all too often forget, being friends with dictators, on the sole condition that they buy French and/or preserve the so-called interests of France.
 That is to say, the interests of the French multinationals owned by Macron’s classmates.

 3,000 Km away in the capital of Algeria

-Whilst Macron was in Egypt, over 3,000 Km away, Macron tasked his Justice minion Nicole Belloubet with advancing yet another authoritarian regime’s agenda, through the signing of an extradition treaty whilst knowing that the Algerian judiciary is far from being independent; a judiciary that has been and continues to be
+Whilst Macron was in Egypt, over 3,000 Km away, Macron tasked his Justice minister Nicole Belloubet with advancing yet another authoritarian regime’s agenda, through the signing of an extradition treaty whilst knowing that the Algerian judiciary is far from being independent; a judiciary that has been and continues to be

 Autocratic leaders need not be